A Manchester Township man accused of killing his girlfriend remains hospitalized for wounds police say he inflicted upon himself.

 When police arrived, Crawford threatened to shoot any officers who attempted to enter the apartment.
 Police summoned the county's Quick Response Team, whose negotiators worked with Crawford for more than three hours before he surrendered.
 Crawford was taken to York Hospital for treatment.

 Police found blood spatter in the bedroom and hallway floor, in addition to overturned furniture, broken picture frames and other signs of a struggle, according to documents.
 They also found several handwritten notes.
 One said "Sorry Mom!!
 I love you & Dad & My Sister.
 I Love Life.
-But my true love is gone got to join her."

 Another, dated June 8, read, "Tried killing myself with pills did not work will die tonight," according to documents.